AhmedMorsy95/Clean-Architecture-Summary/Part 2 : Starting with the Bricks: Programming Paradigms/Chapter 5.md

 If the modules in your system can be deployed independently, then they can be developed independently by different teams.
 That’s **independent developability**.

+A good example can be found in this [article](https://medium.com/@gabriellamedas/dip-the-dependency-inversion-principle-dbe0f784f3aa)  if it's still ambiguous
 ## Conclusion

 OO is the ability, through the use of polymorphism, to gain absolute